tacahiroy/ctrlp-ssh/README.md

 Then restart Vim and you can use `:CtrlPSSH` command.

-It might be useful mapping like:
+It might be useful configuring mapping like:

     nnoremap <Leader>fs :CtrlPSSH<Cr>